-Governance and human rights Progress and challenges
+Governance and human rights Achievements and challenges

 According to its constitution, Togo is a multi-party democracy with separation of powers.
 However, key decision-making powers lie with the president.
 Parliamentary and judicial controls are as yet inadequate.
 The administration of justice is strongly influenced by politics.
 Moreover, many conflicts are resolved by traditional authorities based on customary law, which contributes to uncertainty about prevailing law.